nxrs3/nxrsecrypt/README.md

 ![Screenshot](images/screenshot.jpg)

-This is my first big project, and is not a professional, i made this for fun to communicate privatly with my friends.
+This is my first big project & github repo, and is not a professional, i made this for fun to communicate privatly with my friends.
 Feel free to criticize and report issues.

 Only tested on linux,